Maxgabe/Game-Bugs/README.md

 20. Observe how the ball gets stuck in the upper-right corner of the  gate

-**Expected results** : The ball should hit the gate and fall on the side and fall sideways to the goalkeeper
+**Expected results** : The ball should hit the gate and fall sideways to the goalkeeper

 **Actual results** : The ball gets stuck in the upper-right corner of the  gate